-Welcome to the home page of the LGN Visual Prosthesis Project.
+Welcome to the home page of the Thalamic Visual Prosthesis Project.

 ¤ The fundamental idea we are pursuing is to provide restoration of sight to the blind.
 We hope to accomplish this by implanting multi-wire electrodes in the lateral geniculate nucleus (LGN), the part of the thalamus that relays signals from the retina in the eye to the primary visual cortex at the rear of the head.
 In leading causes of blindness, the eye ceases working as a light-sensitive organ, but the remainder of the visual system is largely intact.
 By sending signals from an external man-made sensor such as a digital camera into the brain through carefully implanted electrodes in the LGN, we hope to provide a crude approximation to normal vision and restoration of sight to the blind.